-These are Trim Healthy Mama friendly but there are choices, so make the version that fits your diet and lifestyle.
+These are low-carb, Ketogenic, and Trim Healthy Mama friendly and there are choices, so make the version that fits your diet and lifestyle.
 There are several ways to make these, which I will explain later in the post.
 Please read this part so you can make the version that fits your personal macros.
 For now, the recipe!

-As far as the variations, you can use this recipe as an E, FP or S… But first let me show you how to make these delicious Korean Pancakes, known in Korea as Pa Jeon.
+As far as the Trim Healthy Mama variations, you can use this recipe as an E (energizing), FP (fuel pull) or S (satisfying)… But first let me show you how to make these delicious Korean Pancakes, known in Korea as Pa Jeon.

 Step One: Slice green onions (scallions) or whatever onions you have on hand.
 I have used chives, green onions, shallots, and a variety of onions.

-This is optional, but I like doing it this way as it makes the pancakes more uniform; turn on heat to medium and put wide mouth mason jar rings in the pan.
-Once the pan is hot, add the scallions or onions to the rings — by the way, you can ONLY use metal for this, never ever use plastic or cookie cutters that might melt — not that I've ever done that in the past... 😉 If you don't want to use the rings, just pour the batter in the pan like you normally would pancakes.
+The rings are optional, but I like doing it this way as it makes the pancakes more uniform; turn on the heat to medium and put wide mouth mason jar rings in the pan.
+Once the pan is hot, add the scallions or onions to the rings — by the way, you can ONLY use metal for this, never ever use plastic or cookie cutters that might melt — not that I’ve ever done that in the past... 😉 If you don’t want to use the rings, just pour the batter in the pan like you normally would pancakes.

-Step Four: Add batter to rings, divide evenly using a 1/4 cup measuring scoop or spoon.
+Step Four: Add batter to rings, and divide evenly using a 1/4 cup measuring scoop or spoon.

-How do these compare to Trader Joe's in taste?
+How do these compare to Trader Joe’s in taste?
 Phenomenal!
 I actually preferred the gluten-free version.
 If you follow a low-carb or Ketogenic diet, use the S-version below.
 (You can also just make them with all-purpose flour, Einkorn flour, or wheat flour!)

-Before I begin, if you are not sure what S, E and FP are, these are references to the Trim Healthy Mama Plan for healthy weight loss.
+Before I begin, if you are not sure what S, E, and FP are, these are references to the Trim Healthy Mama Plan for healthy weight loss.
 The plan alternates fats or carbs for fuels, you can read more about how the plan works here.

-To make this recipe an Energizing version (low fat), use 2 eggs and 4 egg whites.
+- To make this recipe an Energizing version (low fat), use 2 eggs and 4 egg whites.
 Do everything else exactly the same.
 You can use a little fat-free sour cream.

-- To make this recipe an Fuel Pull (low carbs and low fat) use 8 egg whites.
+- To make this recipe a Fuel Pull (low carbs and low fat) use 8 egg whites.

 This recipe makes four servings, although my kids can eat more than one serving and with their growing bodies, they can eat several!

-To see more THM recipes go to my Weight loss page, although this is not only for Trim Healthy Mama's it actually makes a wonderful back to school breakfast.
+To see more recipes go to my Weight loss page, although this Korean Pancake recipe is not only for Trim Healthy Mama‘s it frankly makes a wonderful back-to-school breakfast.
 These can be made ahead and stored in the fridge for 3 days or in the freezer for 2 months.
 Simply take them out and reheat on the stove, in the oven or however you would normally heat foods.

 Trader Joe’s Copy Cat Scallion Pancakes